Brackets and products from centres in extension categories: Introduction

 \section{Introduction}

 An apparently quite wide-spread theorem roughly states that for a monoidal category $({\mathscr{C}}, \otimes, \mathbb{1})$ fulfilling some mild conditions, the groups $\Ext_{\mathscr{C}}(\mathbb{1}, \mathbb{1})$ define a Gerstenhaber algebra: that is, a graded object equipped with a graded Lie bracket and a graded commutative product subject to a Leibniz rule.
-However, a proof seems to be written down only in \cite{Sho:HATANFMC, Sho:DGCADC}, see also \cite{Her:MCATGBIHC} for an advanced attempt.
+However, a detailed proof has appeared only very recently in \cite{LowVdB:TBISOTDEAOTUIAMC} in a vast generality, using the language of properads.
+This builds on \cite{Sho:HATANFMC, Sho:DGCADC}, see also \cite{Her:MCATGBIHC} for an advanced attempt and \cite{Volkov-Whiterspoon} for a treatment in terms of coderivations.

 The {\em mild} conditions just mentioned refer to the problem that for an arbitrary monoidal category a priori the monoidal structure is not exact, and one hence assumes the existence of a full additive subcategory which has the desired properties and is implicitly dealt with instead of the original monoidal category.
 The precise conditions needed, which we prefer not to discuss here in detail, are spelled out in \cite[\S2.1]{Sho:HATANFMC} or, somewhat differently, in \cite[Def.~5.1]{Sho:DGCADC}, or \cite[Lem.~2.1]{Schw:AESIOTLBIHC} for a discussion adapted to the Hochschild context of associative algebras.

 Less known and so far unproven is the following enhancement of the above statement, which we formulate as a conjecture here:

 \begin{conj*} Let ${\mathscr{C}}$ be a monoidal category (fulfilling a few mild conditions), let $Z$ be a braided commutative monoid in the left weak monoidal centre of ${\mathscr{C}}$, and let $X$ be a braided cocommutative comonoid in the right weak monoidal centre of ${\mathscr{C}}$.
 If $(X,Z)$ is a commuting pair, then $\Ext_{\mathscr{C}}(X,Z)$ is a Gerstenhaber~algebra. \end{conj*}